elythyr/dotfiles/vimwiki/archlinux/Installation/index.md

 localectl --no-convert set-x11-keymap fr,us "oss," "" terminate:ctrl_alt_bksp,grp:alt_space_toggle,caps:escape
 ```

-INFO: Could not run it during the install, will have to it in the configuration after the reboot I guess.
+INFO: Could not run it during the install, will have to do it in the configuration after the reboot I guess.
 I think it's because Xorg server was not started yet, try to start it manually next time.